nicoespeon/understandlegacycode.com/content/blog/safely-restructure-codebase-with-dependency-graphs/index.md

 - Functional Programming minimizes these details, by limiting mutations and side-effects strictly to the edge of the system.
 - Object-Oriented Programming encapsulates these, so mutations are limited within objects and not propagated across the codebase.

 Refactoring towards a better design helps.
-But if your codebase was already there, you wouldn't be struggling.
-Thus, you need something to deal with not-well-designed software—until you make it better.
+But if your codebase was already well designed, you wouldn't be struggling here.
+Thus, you need something to deal with your not-so-well-designed software until you make it better.

 ## In a Legacy application